+34 620 10 75 37info@nanbiosis.com

 Read More

 U18-S01.
-In vitro Toxicology
+In vivo nanotoxicology

-In vitro Toxicology
+In vitro nanotoxicology

 The aim of this service is to evaluate the in vitro toxicity of compounds in different types of normal human cells in which we determine the effect using different types of assays including MTT, LDH release and caspase activation.
 The cellular models that we offer include cells from kidney, liver, bone marrow stroma or peripheral blood.
 Additionally, we are offering immunology assays including detection of NO production and chemotaxis and phagocytosis assays.